-After paying over $105 per month for DirecTV, we had enough.
-We set out to find a way to get free cable TV.
-Considering the shows we like to watch, we were throwing money out the window.
-Upon deciding it was time to cut the cord, we set out to find a way to get cable TV channels for free.
+After paying over $110 per month for DIRECTV, we had enough and decided to find a way to get cable TV channels for free.
+Considering the shows we like to watch, we were throwing money away every month.

 How to Get Free Cable TV

-With our digital antenna, we receive the following channels:
+With our antenna, we receive the following channels:

 - Home Shopping Network

-Of course, we also receive all the network channels – ABC, CBS, Fox, and NBC — as a digital antenna is the best way to watch local channels without cable.
+We also receive all the network channels.
+These include ABC, CBS, FOX, and NBC.
+Over-the-air antennas are the best way to watch local channels without cable.

-We live in Omaha and receive almost 30 channels with our antenna.
+We live in Omaha and receive roughly 40 channels with our antenna.
 If you live in a larger city, you can get up to 100 channels.
-You want to go to AntennaWeb to see what channels you can receive from your home.

-The site will also tell you the antenna needed to get the best service in your area.
-Those are:
+This information will tell you which antenna will provide you the best service in your area.
+These options are:

 - Directional antennas